albertodemichelis/squirrel/doc/source/reference/language/classes.rst

 .. note:: FOR C# and Java programmers:

-            Squirrel doesn't clone member's default values nor executes the member declaration for each instance(as C# or java).
+            Quirrel doesn't clone member's default values nor executes the member declaration for each instance(as C# or java).

             So consider this example: ::